lukaszkuczynski/lukaszkuczynski.github.io/_posts/2019-01-04-2018-accomplishments.md

 To keep things short:

 I want to be a help and use the help of others.

 I want to communicate to bring results.

-I want to make things simpler with visualization
+I want to make things simpler with visualization.

 I want to automatize to make things faster.